-Adaptive Financial Consulting, a UK-based, real-time trading technology provider, has the financial firepower to make acquisitions and could seek to bolster its commodities and sell-side trading activities, co-founder and CEO Matt Barrett said.
+Adaptive Financial Consulting, a UK-based, real-time trading technology provider, has the financial firepower to make acquisitions and could seek to bolster its commodities and sell-side trading activities, co-founder and Director Matt Barrett said.

 Adaptive’s management, which forecasts GBP 21m FY18 turnover, is alert to potential targets while it implements the company’s organic growth strategy to further penetrating the US market following its August 2017 entry by opening a New York office.
 Barrett did not discount potentially buying a US company that provides entry into local financial centers such as Boston and Chicago, noting the strong traction the company has already gained in New York.

 A target’s operations and intellectual property, and post-deal synergies, rather than its size, will be the determining factors when assessing transactions, Barrett said.
-However, Adaptive has the firepower to finance a significant deal because it is highly cash-generative, he noted without elaborating.
+However, Adaptive has the firepower to finance a significant deal as it is highly cash generative, he noted without elaborating.